jtompkin/goclacker/README.md

 ```
   > = sqrt 0.5 ^
-  > = pi 3.14159265358979323846
+  > = logb log swap log / -1 ^
 ```

 Now, when `sqrt` is entered at the prompt, 0.5 is pushed to the stack, and the exponentiation operator is called.
 That is apparently the same thing as taking the square root.
 Math is crazy.
-Further, entering `pi` simply pushes the value of pi to the stack.
+Similarly, when `logb` is entered at the prompt, all of the commands in its definition will be executed, effectively popping `a` and `b` and pushing the logarithm base `b` of `a`.

 These two words happen to be automagically defined whenever you start the program.
 If you hate them (or any other words you define) you can delete a